 - Postdoctoral Scholar – Paid Direct (3254)

-These descriptions are intended to be general.
-The University may concurrently appoint Postdoctoral Scholars to more than one Postdoctoral Scholar title.
-(Article 26)
+The University may concurrently appoint postdocs to more than one Postdoctoral Scholar title (Article 26).